"LESSER ONE-HORNED" RHINOS

 They have proven notoriously difficult to breed and there are no Javan rhinos in captivity.
 Java's oldest and largest protected area, Ujung Kulon National Park, hosts the sole Javan rhino population.

-There is hope for the species which has grown from 50 to 76 in the past decade.
-An Indonesian government ministry released rare footage of a young calf and its mother from a hidden camera in 2022.
+There is hope for the species as the Indonesian government ministry released rare footage of a young calf and its mother from a hidden camera in 2022.
+Sadly, despite this positive sighting an estimated 26 rhino are thought to have been poached between 2019 and 2023 leaving the population below 50 and possibly as low as only 34 individuals.

 • Rhinoceros sondaicus